The ‘You Said, We Did’ report is all about what the Local Authority has done based on families feedback, views and opinions.

 Not only does it look more family friendly, with its colours and layout but you are now able to search by activity type and age range.

-Work is now being done to make the matrix more interactive by having it on our Local Offer page for all to access.
-The funds have been agreed to make this happen and we are awaiting confirmation of completion from the IT company carrying out the work.
+Work has now been completed to make the matrix more interactive by having it on our Local Offer page for all to access.

 We saw the launch of Rochdale Multi Agency Transition Policy that had been co-produced.

 Our SEND Information Day, held at Middleton Arena for all families and professionals who have or work with children and young people with disabilities included workshops on post 16 education, training and employment pathways.

 We acknowledge that information has not been readily available to parents in the approach to preparing for adulthood.
 Therefore, we have now developed content for Rochdale’s Local Offer to ensure this information is available to all.
 It will regularly be updated as things change and naturally develop.